seanthegeek/seanthegeek.github.io/_posts/2024-10-16-a-quick-guide-to-search-engine-optimization-seo.md

 ## Get external sites to link to your content

 As your content gets popular more people will link to it.
 Consider sharing your content with popular communities.
-For example, I shared my post about the Ohio School Board candidate to the [/r/Ohio](https://www.reddit.com/r/Ohio/comments/1g3s1ew/ohio_school_board_candidate_spouts_a_false/) subreddit.
+For example, I shared my post about the Ohio Board of Education candidate to the [/r/Ohio](https://www.reddit.com/r/Ohio/comments/1g3s1ew/ohio_school_board_candidate_spouts_a_false/) subreddit.
 However, don't go overboard and spam various places with links.